The Color Purple

 by Alice Walker

 The Color Purple Theme of Love

-Love, in The Color Purple is not only romantic, but the love that exists within families as well.
-The protagonist’s first experience with love is her love for her little sister.
-Her love is displayed through selfless sacrifices for her sister’s wellbeing.
-For the majority of her life, the protagonist’s only receives love from her sister and only gives love to her sister; both the protagonist’s father and husband and are anything but loving to her.
-She experiences romantic love for the first time with another woman.
+The Color Purple can be a harsh read at times, but it's ultimately a book about the power of love—both romantic and familial.
+Celie's first experience with love comes from her relationship with her little sister Nettie, whom she fiercely protects, even when it means sacrificing her own wellbeing.
+For the majority of Celie's life, Nettie is the only person she loves—and is also the only one to return the feeling to Celie.
+Celie's father and husband are anything but loving to her, and she experiences romantic love for the first time with another woman.
 In this novel, love isn’t necessarily about fidelity, and certainly isn’t about gender or marriage.
 Love is about self-sacrifice, respect, and unconditional care.

 Questions About Love

 - Who is loved and who loves in The Color Purple?
 What are the different types of love?
 Ultimately, is sexual love very important in this novel?

 - What are different characters’ definitions of love?

 - Is love faithful and constant—or fickle?
 Or both?
 Why?

 - Celie says that Shug is good at loving people.
 In what ways is this the case?

 Though Celie was abused and love-starved, her relationship with Nettie prepared her for true love when it finally came around.